Dr. Saumyadipta Pyne, PhD

 Saurav Guha earned his PhD in Agricultural Statistics from ICAR-Indian Agricultural Research Institute, New Delhi, where he works as a post-doctoral research associate.
 Dr. Guha works on various methodological and applied problems in statistics, including survey design and estimation methods; small area estimation; disaggregate level estimation and analysis of agricultural, socio-economic and health indicators; spatial models for survey data, multivariate modeling.
 He has published many research papers in premier international journals, book chapters, and conference papers.

-Dr. Sumanta Ray
+Dr. Sumanta Ray, PhD

 Research Associate